volodka8937/futurerestore/ReadMe.md

   * Re-restoring 32-bit devices to iOS 9 with [alitek123](https://github.com/alitek12) no-ApNonce method (alternative — [idevicererestore](https://github.com/s0uthwest/idevicererestore)).
 * Allows restoring any non-matching signed iOS/SEP/Baseband.

-__NOT recommended to use 'u' parameter, if you update jailbroken firmware!__
+__NOT recommended to use '-u' parameter, if you update jailbroken firmware!__
 # Dependencies
 * ## Runtime
   * On macOS, futurerestore requires no runtime dependencies, the following are only for compiling;